Chevrolet big-block engine: ZZ632

-According to Russ O’Blenes, the GM director of the Performance and Racing Propulsion Team; “This is the biggest, baddest crate engine we’ve ever built.
-The ZZ632 sits at the top of our unparalleled crate engine lineup as the king of performance.
-It delivers incredible power, and it does it on pump gas.”
+According to Russ O'Blenes, the GM director of the Performance and Racing Propulsion Team, the ZZ632 is the "biggest, baddest crate engine we've ever built.
+[It] sits at the top of our unparalleled crate engine lineup as the king of performance.
+It delivers incredible power, and it does it on pump gas."

-The Big Block V-8 reaches peak power at 6,600 rpm, and revs to a recommended maximum of 7,000 rpm.
+The big-block V8 reaches peak power at 6,600 rpm, and revs to a recommended maximum of 7,000 rpm.
 Fuel is delivered through eight-port injectors, with the engine breathing through CNC-machined high-flow aluminum cylinder heads featuring symmetrical ports.
-While Big Blocks have usually been designed with variations in port shape from cylinder to cylinder, all eight intake ports of the ZZ632 have the same volume, length, and layout.
+While big-blocks have usually been designed with variations in port shape from cylinder to cylinder, all eight intake ports of the ZZ632 have the same volume, length, and layout.
 Furthermore, all of the ZZ632's exhaust ports are identical.
 This arrangement guarantees all individual cylinders produce similar power.

-These RS-X Symmetrical Port cylinder heads are named for powertrain engineer Ron Sperry, who designed them as one of his final accomplishments in more than 50 years working on General Motors performance and racing engines.
-Sperry also introduced symmetrical ports to Chevy's iconic Small Block V-8, with the Gen III LS1 engine that debuted in the 1997 Chevrolet Corvette.
+These RS-X symmetrical port cylinder heads are named for powertrain engineer Ron Sperry, who designed them as one of his final accomplishments in more than 50 years working on General Motors performance and racing engines.
+Sperry also introduced symmetrical ports to Chevy's iconic small-block V-8, with the Gen III LS1 engine that debuted in the 1997 Chevrolet Corvette.